aboutbits/pwa-boilerplate/service-worker.md

 ## Update Strategy

 This example shows a very aggressive update strategy.
 Whenever we push a new version of our app we will try to upgrade as soon as possible and force update all open tabs.
+We don't show a popup, but refresh the page without asking the user.
+This could be dangerous for applications, that have a lots of long forms.

 ### Refresh service-worker every 60 minutes